Scrabble

 Scrabble is a word game in which two to four players score points by placing tiles, each bearing a single letter, onto a game board divided into a 15×15 grid of squares.
 The tiles must form words that, in crossword fashion, read left to right in rows or downward in columns and are included in a standard dictionary or lexicon.

-The name Scrabble is a trademark of Mattel in most of the world, except in the United States and Canada, where it is a trademark of Hasbro, under the brands of both of its subsidiaries, Milton Bradley and Parker Brothers.
-The game is sold in 121 countries and is available in more than 30 languages; approximately 150 million sets have been sold worldwide, and roughly one-third of American and half of British homes have a Scrabble set.
+American architect Alfred Mosher Butts invented the game in 1931.
+Scrabble is produced in the United States and Canada by Hasbro, under the brands of both of its subsidiaries, Milton Bradley and Parker Brothers.
+Mattel owns the rights to manufacture Scrabble outside the U.S. and Canada.
+As of 2008, the game is sold in 121 countries and is available in more than 30 languages; approximately 150 million sets have been sold worldwide, and roughly one-third of American homes and half of British homes have a Scrabble set.
 There are approximately 4,000 Scrabble clubs around the world.

-Game details

-The game is played by two to four players on a square game board imprinted with a 15×15 grid of cells (individually known as "squares"), each of which accommodates a single letter tile.
-In official club and tournament games, play is between two players or, occasionally, between two teams, each of which collaborates on a single rack.
+Equipment

-The board is marked with "premium" squares, which multiply the number of points awarded: eight dark red "triple-word" squares, 17 pale red "double-word" squares, of which one, the center square (H8), is marked with a star or other symbol, 12 dark blue "triple-letter" squares, and 24 pale blue "double-letter" squares.
+Scrabble is played on a 15x15 board, containing 225 squares.
+Certain squares are premium squares, which multiply the number of points awarded: eight dark red "triple word" squares, 17 pale red "double word" squares, of which one, the center square (H8), is marked with a star or other symbol, 12 dark blue "triple letter" squares, and 24 pale blue "double letter" squares.
 In 2008, Hasbro changed the colors of the premium squares to orange for TW, red for DW, blue for DL, and green for TL, but the original premium square color scheme is still preferred for Scrabble boards used in tournaments.

-In an English-language set, the game contains 100 tiles, 98 of which are marked with a letter and a point value ranging from 1 to 10.
-The number of points for each lettered tile is based on the letter's frequency in standard English.
-Commonly used letters such as vowels are worth one point, while less common letters score higher, with Q and Z each worth 10 points.
-The game also has two blank tiles that are unmarked and carry no point value.
-The blank tiles can be used as substitutes for any letter; once laid on the board, however, the choice is fixed.
-Other language sets use different letter set distributions with different point values.